Phoenix Companies – Myths Exposed

 So should directors be worried about Director Bannings and other actions?

 Let me tell you what we see on the ground.
 At Dissolve we receive a lot of calls from directors of insolvent companies.
 Our estimate is that under 2% have actually been involved in phoenix activity.
 But remember this, if you are a Director – there are legal and commercially acceptable ways to deal with insolvent companies – if you get good advice, you can restructure legally!
-So for the 2% who go for a phoenix …. the liquidator and ASIC might just come and get you!
+So for the 2% who go for a phoenix …. the liquidator and the regulator might just come and get you!

 Lastly, and as alluded to at the start of this blog, I’ve also got strong views on the adequacy of existing Laws – but that is a rant for another day.